All Tutorials/Skyscraper Pattern

 Pro Tips

-• Look for candidates appearing exactly twice in two rows
+• Scan for a digit that appears exactly twice in two different rows (or columns)

 Latest Sudoku Articles